 Feedback is an oft-overlooked element of social media content creation.
 As many of these things go, it usually involves a tonne of tiring back and forths.
 Add the inherent clunkiness of using social media mockups to the equation, and yeah, I think you get it.

 Not with Planable.
-Since it’s built with collaboration first in mind, by extension, it also facilitates the feedback process.
+Since it’s built with collaboration first in mind, by extension, it also facilitates the feedback and approval process.
 But don’t take my word for it – here are my words, but in bullet-form format:

 Want to get feedback on your fresh-from-the-oven piece of content?
 Your team can drop their thoughts right next to the post.